Stable Restoration and Separation of Approximately Sparse Signals: Relevant Prior Art

 We emphasize that \emph{perfect} recovery of \inputvec is, in general, impossible in the presence of bounded (but otherwise arbitrary) measurement noise \noise.
-In the remainder of the paper, we consider \emph{stable recovery} instead, i.e., in a sense that the \elltwo-norm of the difference between the estimate $\hat{\inputvec}$ and the ground truth \inputvec is bounded from above by the \elltwo-norm of the noise $\normtwo{\noise}$ and the best $\nx$-sparse approximation in $\ellone$-norm sense, i.e., as in \fref{eq:CaiRecoveryExtError}.
-We finally note that \fref{thm:CaiRecoveryExt} generalizes the results for noiseless measurements and perfectly sparse signals in~\cite{donoho2002,gribonval2003,tropp2004} using BP (cf.~\fref{sec:noiselesscase}).
-Specifically, for $\normtwo{\noise}=0$ and $\normone{\vecx-\vecx_{\setX}}=0$, BPDN with $\eta=0$ corresponds to BP and~\fref{eq:CaiRecoveryExtError} results in $\normtwo{\inputvec - \hat{\inputvec}} = 0 $, which ensures perfect recovery of the vector~\inputvec whenever \fref{eq:classicalthreshold} is met.
+Hence, we consider \emph{stable recovery} instead, i.e., in a sense that the \elltwo-norm of the difference between the estimate $\hat{\inputvec}$ and the ground truth \inputvec is bounded from above by the \elltwo-norm of the noise $\normtwo{\noise}$ and the best $\nx$-sparse approximation as in \fref{eq:CaiRecoveryExtError}.
+The constants $C_0$ and $C_1$ depend on the coherence parameter $\coha$ and on $\nx$, and increase as one approaches the limits of \fref{eq:classicalthreshold}.
+As an example, we obtain $C_0\approx2.59$ and $C_1\approx0.16$ for $\coha=0.01$ and $n_x=20$.
+Note that if $\varepsilon$ is known, one should set $\varepsilon=\eta$ to minimize the error~\fref{eq:CaiRecoveryExtError}.
+We furthermore note that \fref{thm:CaiRecoveryExt} generalizes the results for noiseless measurements and perfectly sparse signals in~\cite{donoho2002,gribonval2003,tropp2004} using BP (cf.~\fref{sec:noiselesscase}).
+Specifically, for $\normtwo{\noise}=0$ and $\normone{\vecx-\vecx_{\setX}}=0$, BPDN with $\varepsilon=\eta=0$ corresponds to BP and \emph{perfectly} recovers~\inputvec whenever \fref{eq:classicalthreshold} is met.